re-data/re-data/README.md

 # re_data

-re_data is tool for improving data quality in your organization, build on top of [dbt](https://github.com/fishtown-analytics/dbt).
+re_data is a framework to improve data quality in your company, build on top of [dbt](https://github.com/fishtown-analytics/dbt).

-* create data quality project for your organization to monitor and improve quality of your data,
+* create a data quality project for your organization to monitor and improve the quality of your data,
 * compute data quality metrics for all your tables and add your own code computing those,
 * look for anomalies in all your metrics and investigate problematic data

 # Key features

 ## Data quality metrics
-re_data creates data quality metrics schema in your data warehouse containg metrics for all your tables (or only those you would like to monitor)
+re_data creates data quality metrics schema in your data warehouse containing metrics for all your tables (or only those you would like to monitor)
 Metrics schema contains information about:

 * time since last records were added